 2pm: witness the paintings inside Scuola San Rocco

-This historical building of Scuola Grande di San Rocca boasts magnificent inner halls of wall and ceiling paintings, once home to one of the city’s biggest confraternities.
+This historical building of Scuola Grande di San Rocca boasts magnificent inner halls with wall and ceiling paintings, once home to one of the city’s biggest confraternities.

 The building contains several masterpieces by 16th century artist Tintoretto depicting biblical imagery, considered to be some of his greatest work.